artyom-beilis/skyhopper/README.md

     - Maximal apparent magnitude of DSO objects to be displayed
     - Filtering of the Astronomical objects by type

+## Equatorial Mount Users

+The application assumes you work with alt-azimuth mount.
+If you are using equatorial mount an additional error may be introduced due to misalignment between the cell phone major axis and the telescope axis.

+If the targets are close to poles and significant changes in right ascension are required for the hop any misalignment error between cell phone axis and telescope axis will affect the accuracy.
+Final error can be calculated as 2e⋅sin(Δα/2)⋅sin(δ), where e - misalignment error between cell phone and telescope, Δα - change in right ascension required for the hop and δ - declination of the target.

+So it may not work reliably for equatorial mounts.
+Alt-Az mounts are recommended.

 ## TODO

 1. Validate the program on multiple devices
 2. Add user's object list: so user can add any object by RA, DE
+3. Develop procedure for phone alignment for equatorial mounts.

 ## Notes